 - Everything is Subpart F now thus No More Future Deferral.
 Before you could defer all retained earning but it’s not available any longer.
 Now they will tax any income above $102,100 (or up to ~$204,200 if your spouse or partner works in the business, too) at ordinary rates as Subpart F income.
 Though you can still use the Foreign Earned Income Exclusion, and conduct operations through a non-U.S. corporation, hence if you make $100,000, you can pay yourself in wages and exclude them so that you wouldn’t have taxable income.

 Solutions for CFC reporting: how can you save more money now?

-Disclaimer: Everything mentioned below is not meant to replace a professional legal tax advice.
+Disclaimer: Everything mentioned below is not meant to replace professional legal tax advice.
 There are just a few ideas.
 Everyone’s situation is different and you must seek a tax consultation.
-At 1040 Abroad we provide legal and 100% confidential help if you want to find a solution for CFC reporting.
-You gotta keep more of your money that U.S. government wants to take away thanks to Trump’s tax reform!
+At 1040 Abroad we provide legal and 100% confidential help if you want to find a solution for CFC reporting on Form 5471.
+You gotta keep more of your money that the U.S. government wants to take away thanks to Trump’s tax reform!